reml-group/ALO/qa-alo/README.md

 # ALO-QA

-This code is implemented as a fork of [position-bias](https://github.com/dmis-lab/position-bias).
+This code is implemented based on a fork of [position-bias](https://github.com/dmis-lab/position-bias).

 ## Requirements